 For more information on diet and weight loss, see:

 Reducing the amount of calories in your diet will stop you putting on more weight.
 But if you want to lose weight, you have to combine a calorie-controlled diet with regular exercise.

 Your GP or weight loss adviser will be able to provide an exercise plan suited to your circumstances, which will probably recommend so many hours of moderate-intensity physical activity a week.

 Moderate-intensity physical activity is any activity that increases your heart and breathing rate and may make you sweat, but you are still able to hold a normal conversation.

 Choose physical activities that you enjoy, as you are more likely to continue doing them.

 You should aim to start gradually.
-For example, start off by doing 15 to 20 minutes of exercise five times a day – and then build on it.
+For example, start off by doing 15 to 20 minutes of exercise five times a week – and then build on it.

 For more information about exercise, see: